NeoCharge/neocharge.github.io/index.md

 - Users will also have the option to start a charging session right away

 ### [Try our alpha release now](installation.md)!

+<strong>Important Note:<\strong> Please read the Application Walkthrough on the Installation page before using the app.
+It will provide the Device ID you must use when you setup your account.